 Gratitude Unlocks Joy

 Life comes with good times and bad.
-Choosing thoughts of gratitude can help you build a solid foundation of joy that will help you better appreciate life’s good times, and move through the not so good times.
+Choosing thoughts of gratitude can help you build a solid foundation of joy so that you:

 Gratitude has the power to change the state of your mind.
 Empower yourself with gratitude.

 Please feel free to share your thoughts of gratitude in your life in the comments below.

 2 Replies to “Why Gratitude is So Powerful and How to Practice Gratitude”